t-asano/tinyviewplus/README.md

 ## License

 Tiny View Plus is distributed under the MIT License.
 This gives everyone the freedoms to use Tiny View Plus in any context: commercial or non-commercial, public or private, open or closed source.
-Please see [LICENSE](LICENSE) for details.
+Please see [LICENSE](LICENSE) and [LICENSE_THIRD_PARTY](LICENSE_THIRD_PARTY) for details.